Chinese like imported products, especially imported brands… Why do they largely prefer these foreign brands to domestic, local brands?

 The star products

 The most important thing for a brand is these products.
 The brand’s iconic products are often the “best sellers”, the most purchased products.
-The process of buying for the Chinese consumer is highly influenced by other consumers, their relatives and friends.
-Word of mouth works perfectly in China: consumers purchase products that are being talked about favourably.
+The process of buying for the Chinese consumer is highly influenced by other consumers, their relatives, and friends.
+Word of mouth works perfectly in China: consumers purchase products that are being talked about favorably.

 In the cosmetics/skin care industry, brands often highlight their top products to attract the attention of customers.
 The Clinique brand has a collection called “The Three Basics” which includes three products to cleanse, tone and moisturize your face.
 This collection has been a best seller for several years in China.
 “3 steps, 3 minutes” offers its users a simple and effective way to take care of their skin daily.
 The popularity of this product range has provided Clinique great fame in China, they mostly buy the flagship products from the brand.

-The popularity of a small range of products can bring phenomenal success for a brand.
+The popularity of a small range of products can bring phenomenal success to a brand.
 Once the brand has become established in this way it is easier to sell a wider product range.

 The best way for the Chinese to define themselves differently is for them to travel and take the opportunity to buy exclusive products abroad.
 Shopping and travel therefore often go hand in hand.
 Other Chinese citizens, who are unable to travel, look for imported goods.
 This strong demand for foreign products will develop a strong business for ‘Daigou’ those who buy goods abroad and sell them to the Chinese mainland.
 There is huge potential to be the ‘middle man’ in China.

-To give gifts is another reason why Chinese are buying foreign products.
-Purchasing for gifts represented more than 20% of the luxury consumption in 2011.
-The Chinese consumer has an incentive to purchase luxury goods for special occasions or during holidays.
-The rich Chinese travelers would rather buy foreign products as gifts for family members, gifts to employees, colleagues, superiors, friends.
-This gift is a way of expressing harmonious relationships, status and wealth in China.
+Giving gifts is another reason why the Chinese are buying foreign products.
+Purchasing gifts represented more than 20% of luxury consumption in 2011.
+The Chinese consumer has the incentive to purchase luxury goods for special occasions or during holidays.
+Rich Chinese travelers would rather buy foreign products as gifts for family members, gifts to employees, colleagues, superiors, and friends.
+This gift is a way of expressing harmonious relationships, status, and wealth in China.